 Day 57: Chinatown, St. Louis, Missouri

-The St. Louis Chinatown was succeeded by the unofficial Olive Boulevard Chinatown in University City.
-Although not officially designated as such due to objections from community members, Chinese businesses and grocery stores line Olive Boulevard between I-70 and Skinker Boulevard.
-Despite its modest size, this growing area led to the formation of the Chinese Chamber of Commerce of Greater St. Louis.
+St. Louis Chinatown was succeeded by the unofficial Olive Boulevard Chinatown in University City.
+Although not officially designated as such, due in part to objections from community members who felt the name did not reflect the area's broader diversity, Chinese and Asian-owned businesses and grocery stores line Olive Boulevard near Interstate 170.
+By 1989, there was enough activity to justify the formation of the Chinese Chamber of Commerce of Greater St. Louis.
+However, this community now faces renewed displacement pressures, as several AANHPI businesses were bulldozed along Olive Boulevard and Interstate 170 to make way for a new shopping development anchored by a Costco store.

 Limited information exists about both the old and new Chinatown.
-Nevertheless, reflecting on these unofficial Chinatowns underscores that areas impacted by urban renewal and gentrification were once vibrant enclaves for Chinese immigrants.
+Nevertheless, reflecting on these communities underscores that areas impacted by urban renewal and gentrification were once vibrant enclaves for Chinese immigrants.

 LEARN MORE: